 Americans and Canadians have followed the example of Australians.

 ETIAS is a particularly effective measure applying to all modes of transport and not just air travel, which is already burdened by a plethora of preventive measures (API, PNR, SIS, VIS, etc.).

 How does ETIAS work?
 When and how much is it?

 So ETIAS is the European response to the American ESTA.

 Forget the time-consuming consular formalities.
-It's a simple online form for entry of passport data and payment of a tax costing a few euros for three years.
+It's a simple online form for entry of passport data and a tax costing a few euros for three years.

 The system is ambitious as it will require centralizing the approval of 28 – soon to be 27 – Member States.
-It is expected to be in place for 1 January 2021.
+It is expected to be in place by the end of 2022.